HoffsMH/super-rentals/notes/notes.md

     * seems like we might be calling ```ourPropertyThatisActuallyAFunction.call(this, [arg1, arg2, arg3])```
     * this is called destructuring and its from es6 apparently

+#### template context:

+* it seems that with the pattern of using  "closure actions." its important to understand how the "lookup chain" of a templates context works.